15 MAGA Moments for Donald Trump in 2019 | Breitbart

 The policy helped slow the flood of migrants claiming asylum and ultimately being set free into the United States while awaiting their court dates.

-Less than one percent of asylum requests have been granted under the new policy, according to reports, slowing the flood of migrants exploiting the immigration loophole.

-1. President Trump Announces Death of Islamic State founder Abu Barkr al-Bagdahdi
+1. President Trump Announces Death of Islamic State founder Abu Bakr al-Baghdadi

-President Donald Trump celebrated one of the most important achievements of his presidency in October, announcing the death of Islamic State founder Abu Barkr al-Bagdahdi after American special forces raided a compound in Syria.
+President Donald Trump celebrated one of the most important achievements of his presidency in October, announcing the death of Islamic State founder Abu Bakr al-Baghdadi after American special forces raided a compound in Syria.

 “He died like a dog, he died like a coward,” Trump told the world in a major address after the raid.
 “The world is now a much safer place.”